garrandall/popular-music-data/tracks/hard-knock-life--ghetto-anthem--jay-z.md

 Put Jigga on top, and drop albums non-stop for ya, nigguh!

 It's the hard knock life, for us
-It's the hard knock life, for us!!
+It's the hard knock life, for us!
 Steada treated, we get tricked
 Steada kisses, we get kicked
 It's the hard knock life, for us
-It's the hard knock life, for us!!
+It's the hard knock life, for us!
 Steada treated, we get tricked
 Steada kisses, we get kicked
-It's the hard knock life!!
+It's the hard knock life!
 ..
-It's the hard knock life!!
+It's the hard knock life!
 ..
-It's the hard knock life!!
+It's the hard knock life!